Blockchair/Blockchair.Support/API_DOCUMENTATION_EN.md

 - `?limit={:call_limit}` — limits the number of returned latest calls associated with the address.
 Default is `100`.
 Maximum is `10000`.
 - `?offset={:call_offset}` — allows to paginate calls.
 Default is `0`, and the maximum is `1000000`.
-- `?erc_20=true` — return information about ERC-20 token balances of the address
+- `?erc_20=true` — returns information about ERC-20 token balances of the address
+- `?nonce=true` — returns current account nonce

 **Output:**